 Technical Bulletin #20

 In an asphalt shingle roof system, various eave protection and underlayment materials may be specified.
-Underlayments are recommended for various reasons (See CASMA Bulletin # 3) and are also referenced in almost all building codes.
+Underlayments are recommended for various reasons (See CASMA Technical Bulletin no. 3) and are also referenced in almost all building codes.

 When reviewing any test standard, the correct specification should be selected for the appropriate application of the product.
 There is occasional confusion in roofing specifications since they are often written for multiple applications and uses.